radebe49/futureproof/docs/developer-guide.md

 ### Contract Interface

-The FutureProof smart contract is written in ink! and deployed on Polkadot Westend testnet.
+The Lockdrop smart contract is written in ink! and deployed on Polkadot Westend testnet.

 #### Storage Structure